-Check out our new WebRTC Network test page!
+Check out Optimize, our new AI powered product!

 At this time, several WebRTC SDKs are available and each one delivers a slightly different feature set from the other, however, each SDK is capable of setting up a communication link between two participants.
 Poor video quality is one of the challenges faced by many WebRTC applications deployed on the Internet.
 WebRTC transports multimedia encapsulated in Real-time Transport Protocol (RTP) over UDP, consequently, it is subject to the vagaries of the best-effort IP network.
 They are: packet loss, packet re-ordering, variable queuing delay, buffer-bloated access queues, varying capacity in wireless networks (due to channel fading, interference, mobility), etc. At the momemnt, RTP Media Congestion Avoidance Techniques (RMCAT) WG is developing standard congestion control algorithm for unicast RTP-applications (these techniques are applicable to WebRTC).
 Also, the circuit-breaker algorithm prevents multimedia flows to cause excessive congestion.

 getStats() WebRTC API for endpoints to locally monitor the performance of the media flows.
 The proposed metrics exposed by the API are:

 Middlebox statistics for middleboxes reporting statistics on the aggregate statistics for each media flow that it forwards or transcodes.

 Chrome browser exposes an easy interface to collect stats without implementing the StatsAPI.
 A user while establishing or during an WebRTC session can observe the performance of the ongoing session by opening another tab pointing to

 chrome://webrtc-internals/.
 At the end of the call, the user is able to export the logs, send it by email to the service provider (WebRTC or ISP) for analysis.